-- ☐ Purchase and installation of an outdoor walk-in freezer in a nursing home - ☐ Replacement of the range section in a country club
+- □ Replacement of a dish machine and dish tables in a school cafeteria - □ Replacement of the display refrigerator and service counter in a delicatessen - Purchase and installation of an outdoor walk-in freezer in a nursing home - □ Replacement of the range section in a country club

 Projects of level I scope typically can be carried out under the leadership of the owner or manager, assuming that he or she is familiar with foodservice equipment and has a good grasp of the workings of the food facility.
 If the owner does not have a working knowledge of equipment, a food facilities design consultant may be needed.
 The owner also will require the assistance of the kitchen equipment dealer and/or manufacturer's representatives in selecting and installing the equipment.
-Figure 1.1 compares the professionals involved in projects with different levels of size and complexity.
+Figure 1-1 compares the professionals involved in projects with different levels of size and complexity.

-Figure 1.2 compares the time requirements of typical projects at each of the four levels of scope.
+Level I scope projects usually can be completed in a period of six to twelve weeks.
+Figure 1-2 compares the time requirements of typical projects at each of the four levels of scope.

-Level II Scope

-Level II scope projects involve the renovation of a significant portion of an existing foodservice facility.
+Level II Scope Level II scope projects involve the renovation of a significant portion of an existing foodservice facility.
 Examples of level II scope projects include:

-- ☐ Renovation of the entire service area in a university foodservice facility - ☐ Replacement of all of the walk-in coolers and freezers in a country club
+Renovation of the entire service area in a university foodservice facility

+□ Replacement of all of the walk-in coolers and freezers in a country club